fuzzyCute/arenavision_ui/README.md

 To use this application all you have to do is to run the UI.py file with: python3 UI.py

 After opening the file, just select the game you want to watch on the left window, and then select the channel on the right window.
-After selecting the channel just click on the "Connect" Button and open the gaven link with Ace Stream.
+After selecting the channel just click on the "Ligar" Button and open the gaven link with Ace Stream.

 # That's it, Enjoy :)